aemreusta/rag-api-for-docs/README.md

 # AI Gateway Project – Hürriyet Partisi

 Multilingual, policy-aware AI chat support for the **hurriyetpartisi.org** WordPress site.
 Visitors can ask questions about the party's programme, constitution and activities in natural language.
-The chatbot is backed by a Retrieval-Augmented Generation (RAG) pipeline and monitored through **Langfuse v3**.
+The chatbot is backed by a **high-performance Retrieval-Augmented Generation (RAG) pipeline** with **HNSW vector search** and monitored through **Langfuse v3**.

 ## 🚀 Quick Start